Skip to main content

 -----------------------------------------------

-3. Add the token to your Gitlab control-repo project.
-Access your GitLab project, navigate to Settings > CI/CD > Variables and click Add variable.
-For Key, use LIBLAB_TOKEN and paste the liblab token into the Value field.
-After, click Add variable.
+3. For Key, use LIBLAB_TOKEN and paste the liblab token into the Value field and click Add variable.

-add liblab token as variable
+Add liblab token as variable to GitLab

-3.2 Create a GitLab token
+Create a GitLab access token

 To enable the GitLab pipeline to run the liblab CLI and push changes to your SDKs repos, you need to generate a GitLab personal access token: